Update: All sections revised.

 Price & Release date

 On February 2, 2024, while discussing JLR’s Q3 Fiscal 2023/24 results, CFO Richard Molyneux announced that the company will only launch four EVs by 2026, not six EVs as it had announced in 2021.
-While he didn’t make a specific mention of an all-electric Evoque, we expect it to be launched globally in 2026.
+While he didn’t make a specific mention of an all-electric Evoque, we expect it to be launched globally in 2026 as the second Land Rover on the EMA platform, following the Range Rover Velar EV.

-We think the next-gen Range Rover Evoque would be more expensive than the second-gen model that’s currently in showrooms.
-The base price of the bespoke electric SUV will likely be around USD 60,000.
+The base price of the bespoke electric SUV will likely start around USD 60,000.
 For reference, the prices of the gas-powered second-gen model start at USD 51,000.

-2026 Range Rover Evoque part of ‘Reimagine’ strategy
+Range Rover Evoque EV part of ‘Reimagine’ strategy

 JLR plans to come out with four Land Rover BEVs by 2026 and offer all its models with a zero-emission propulsion system by 2030.
 With the Range Rover Evoque, one of its top three best-selling Land Rovers, offering it in a pure electric powertrain in the next generation was always on the cards.